 One of Britain’s greatest artists, J.M.W.
 Turner lived and worked at the peak of the industrial revolution.
 Steam replaced sail; machine-power replaced manpower; political and social reforms transformed society.

-Many artists ignored these advances but Turner faced up to these new challenges.
-This exhibition will show how he updated the language of art to produce revelatory interpretations of modern subjects.
+Many artists ignored these changes but Turner faced up to these new challenges.
+This exhibition will show how he transformed the way he painted to better capture this new world.

-This landmark exhibition will bring together major works by Turner from around the world, including The Fighting Temeraire 1839 and Rail, Steam and Speed 1844.
+This landmark exhibition will bring together major works by Turner from Tate and other collections, including The Fighting Temeraire 1839 and Rail, Steam and Speed 1844.
 It will explore what it meant to be a modern artist in his lifetime and present an exciting new perspective on his work and life.